Customize your module configuration

 Customize conditionally set values for unit tests and unit acceptance tests

-Customize values that need to be defined condtionally in spec_helper_local.rb (for unit tests) and spec_helper_acceptance_local.rb (for conditional tests).
+Customize values that must be defined conditionally in spec_helper_local.rb (for unit tests) and spec_helper_acceptance_local.rb (for unit acceptance tests).
 For example, you can customize a unit test for a particular OS in spec_helper_local.rb.

 Create spec_helper_local.rb and spec_helper_acceptance_local.rb files as needed in the module's spec directory.